 My biggest gripe with this ghillie is the Velcro closures, this is a personal nuisance.
 I find the feel of Velcro uncomfortable and it has a tendency to wear out fast.

-The second downside is the heavy weight of this winter ghillie weighing in at 5 pounds.
+The second downside is the heavy weight of this winter ghillie weighing in at 5 pounds (2.27 kg).
 If you wear it for short periods the weight won’t matter but over a day you have to factor in fatigue.

-Last but not least, the price, to get a pro level winter ghillie suit like this you need to shell out over $150.
+Last but not least, the price, to get a pro level winter ghillie suit like this you need to shell out almost $150.

 If you are searching for a white ghillie for a party costume and have no other options, then buy this one.
 Last year VGEBY held this spot but have since run out of stock.
-Resulting in this Dilwe suit taking its place.
-Although both of these manufacturers adverts are the are the exact same, weird right?!
+Resulting in this Dilwe suit taking its place in 2023.
+Although both of these manufacturers adverts are the exact same, weird right?!
 Anyways, you won’t find any other customer reviews either, nor much information at all.
 To fix this, below is my review of what this manufacturer calls a “ghillie” suit.